agda/agda-stdlib/notes/style-guide.md

 This is very much a work-in-progress and is not exhaustive.

 ## File structure
+Agda programs are structured in modules.
+The first module in each file of the library is the top-level module whose name always matches the filename.

-#### Module imports
+#### Module import guidelines

 * All module imports should be placed at the top of the file immediately after the module declaration.

-* If the module takes parameters that require imports from other files then those imports only may be placed above the module declaration.
+* If the module takes parameters that require imports from other files, then those imports only may be placed above the module declaration.

-* If it is important that certain names only come into scope later in the file then the module should still be imported at the top of the file but it can be given a shorter name using `as` and then opened later on in the file when needed, e.g.
+* If it is important that certain names only come into scope later in the file then the module should still be imported at the top of the file but it can be given a shorter name using the keyword `as` and then opened later on in the file when needed, e.g.
   ```agda
   import Data.List.Relation.Binary.Equality.Setoid as SetoidEquality
   ...